younusFoysal/RI-Tracker-Lite-Mac/ACTIVITY_TRACKING_DOCUMENTATION.md

    - The total time (active + idle) is verified to match the total duration
    - Any discrepancies are adjusted to ensure consistency

+## Platform-Specific Considerations

+The activity tracking implementation handles platform-specific considerations:

+1. **macOS**:
+   - On macOS, system-wide tracking using pynput requires special permissions
+   - The application checks for these permissions and falls back to browser-based tracking if they're not granted
+   - The `record_keyboard_activity` and `record_mouse_activity` methods are enhanced to ensure events are properly tracked even when system-wide tracking is disabled
+   - This ensures keyboard and mouse activity rates are accurately calculated on all platforms

+2. **Windows and Linux**:
+   - On Windows and Linux, system-wide tracking works without special permissions
+   - The application uses both system-wide tracking and browser-based tracking for maximum accuracy

 ## Future Improvements

 Potential future improvements to the activity tracking mechanism: